 - Seat cushion length

-- Seat backrest inclination
+- 2 Seat backrest inclination

-- Seat height
+- 3 Seat height

-- Seat cushion inclination
+- 4 Seat cushion inclination

 - Seat fore-and-aft position

-- Seat suspension - Vibration limiting - i Depending on the seat model, individual adjustment options may be omitted. - To adjust the seat cushion length: lift lever and slide the front section of the seat cushion forwards or backwards. - ➤ To adjust the seat backrest inclination: turn handwheel 2 forwards and backwards until the desired position has been reached. - To adjust the seat height: push or pull lever until the desired position has been reached. - ➤ To adjust the seat cushion inclination: turn handwheel a forwards and backwards until the desired position has been reached. - To adjust the seat fore-and-aft position: lift lever (s) and slide the seat into the desired position. - Make sure that the seat is engaged. - To set the seat suspension: take the weight off the seat. - On handwheel ⊚, set the body weight (40 kg to 120 kg) so that the seat suspension works optimally.
+- 6 Seat suspension - Vibration limiting - (i) Depending on the seat model, individual adjustment options may be omitted. - To adjust the seat cushion length: lift lever and slide the front section of the seat cushion forwards or backwards. - To adjust the seat backrest inclination: turn handwheel (2) forwards and backwards until the desired position has been reached. - To adjust the seat height: push or pull lever (3) until the desired position has been reached. - To adjust the seat cushion inclination: turn handwheel () forwards and backwards until the desired position has been reached. - To adjust the seat fore-and-aft position: lift lever (6) and slide the seat into the desired position. - Make sure that the seat is engaged. - To set the seat suspension: take the weight off the seat. - On handwheel (6), set the body weight (40 kg to 120 kg) so that the seat suspension works optimally.
 If you set a higher weight, the seat suspension will become firmer.
 The seat will then not vibrate as much.
-If the seat vibrates often and significantly, you can engage the seat in the lower area. - To engage vibration limiting: turn lever pupwards.
+If the seat vibrates often and significantly, you can engage the seat in the lower area. - To engage vibration limiting: turn lever (7) upwards.